suzie13/Sushma_S_Chandra/projects/Attack_of_the_Franka/index.md

 ---
 layout: project
 project_title: "Attack of the Franka"
-project_caption: "One-liner description | Sept 2022."
+project_caption: "Attack of the Franka Fall Project | Sept 2022."

 project_content:
     -